the guide to mens suits

 Dolce Gabbana Suits

-Dolce Gabbana is an Italian fashion house that has seen tremendous international success in the past twenty years.
-They were founded in 1985 and within twelve years were turning over more than $630 million.
+Dolce Gabbana suits are crafted by an Italian fashion house that has seen tremendous international success in the past twenty years.
+The company was founded in 1985 and within twelve years were turning over more than $630 million dollars in revenue.
 By 2005 their turnover almost broke $1,000 million dollars.
-To reiterate, that's approximately one billion dollars!
+To reiterate, that’s approximately one billion dollars!

 Apart from selling just about everything, they dedicate a large portion of production and design to men's suits.
 With stores and boutiques in over 20 countries, we have to ask the question: are we paying for a luxury suit or a marketing giant?